jshorns/gildedrose-ruby/README.md

 ## My approach - Ruby

 - Having done the kata once before, I was obviously at an advantage.
 My first step has been to make the failing test pass, and add basic tests for normal items depreciating in quality and sell by date.
 I have also refactored the test to use a group.
 This will make writing further tests more straightforward.
+- I proceeded to write full, detailed test suites for the other categories of items, so that I could refactor knowing it would be easy to identify what i had broken, if I broke anything.
+- I then started refactoring, first changed the .each method to .map, since the iteration in question here is about transforming the data.

 ## Kata details